 Check your Google account settings

-open allIf you use Chrome with a Google account, privacy and safety of your data in the browser depends directly on your account's security.
-Therefore, check your Google account settings in addition to your Chrome settings.
+open allIf you use Chrome with a Google account, the safety of your data in the browser depends directly on your account's security.
+Therefore, check your Google account settings in addition to your browser settings.

 How to protect yourself from malicious websites and programs